brudfors/UniRes/README.md

 with a field-of-view that contains all input scans; however, this voxel size can be customised with the possibility of sub-millimetric reconstuctions.
 The model additionally supports multiple repeats of each MR sequence.
+There is an option that makes images registered and defined on the same grid, **across subjects**, where the grid size is optimal from a CNN fitting perspective.
 The implementation is written in *PyTorch* and should therefore execute fast on the GPU.
 The software can be run either through **Docker** -- which ensures the correct library and OS versions are used, plus requires no compilation -- or directly by interfacing with the **Python** code.
-Both of these ways are described next.

 An installation-free demo of UniRes is available in Colab: